NoosaHydro/2.4inch_ESP32-2432S024/README.md

 Fan site for the amazing ESP32 Dev board with a touch screen!

+If you work on this board and want to share your efforts, contact me to add your projects to this repo

 ![Front](https://raw.githubusercontent.com/NoosaHydro/2.4inch_ESP32-2432S024/main/photos/front.png)

 Board, shown running the as-shipped demo touchscreen firmware